DaemonEngine/daemonmap/README.md

 * `DOWNLOAD_GAMEPACKS=OFF`
    Do not automatically download the gamepack data during the first compilation (default: `ON`)
 * `GAMEPACKS_LICENSE_LIST=all`
-   Download all gamepacks whatever the license (default: `free`, download free gamepacks)
+   Download all gamepacks whatever the license (default: `free`, download free gamepacks, can be set to `none` to only filter by name)
 * `GAMEPACKS_NAME_LIST=Xonotic Unvanquished`
    Download gamepacks for the given games (default: `none`, do not select more gamepacks to download)